brunopinheirofreitas/Java/Books/Deitel Java 8/Notes.md

 %n: jumps a line.
 %d: decimal integer, fix a position in a string ahead.
 %f: for float.
+%.2f: A float with 2 digits
 %c: for char.

 ```
 ---

 **Programming good practice**
 1. Always choose a variable name according to its usability.
 2. Comments!
 Always!
+3. Class name begin with uppercase, variables and methods names begin with lowcase.
+4. inJavaTheFirstLetterOfTheNextWordBeginWithUpperCase
+5. this. is a good practice because it refers to the instance variable instead of the local variable inside the method.
+6.